 If you are low in energy, have put on some weight, have a few aches and pains as well as feel your brain and cognition isn’t as sharp as it could be then I suggest, coming clean with food.
 What do I mean by that?

 Beginning with a program or a protocol that can kick-start you in the right direction is step 1, this must also include tools to teach you what your body thrives on.
-The Fat Loss Protocol, may help some people get into ketosis to burn stored fat (low joules, fasting at night), as well as teaches you about the foods that work well for you.
+The Healthy Keto Way will help you achieve ketosis to burn stored fat (low joules, fasting at night), and teaches you about the foods that work well for you.

 It’s not as easy as popping a pill but it is definitely a step in a direction that is good for you, the environment and the planet.

 If you want to take a food which will help your body make its own ketones, and is not made from genetically modified bacteria and added dubious ingredients, then I suggest the daily ingestion of coconut oil as the first step.